CommoDor64/Tweeder/README.md

 The entire logic is inn Tweeder.sol, You are welcome to peak in, getTweed(...) and postTweed(...) made by me.
 The rest of the functions are from the example boilerplate
 ## Instructions
-    1. Clone repo enter the project's root directory
+    1. Clone repo cd into the project's root directory
     2. Activate Ganache
     3. $ truffle compile && truffle migrate && truffle console
     4. in truffle development console: